 If Down Under was ruled by the courts to be a copyright infringement of the children’s Kookaburra song then Bob Marley’s ‘Buffalo Soldier’ is definitely a rip off of the Banana Splits ‘Tra-La-La’ theme song.
 Check out this video found on YouTube:

 I always thought that Marley track seemed to take me back to my early childhood.
 An uncanny resemblance I am sure you’ll agree.
-Yet Marley never got done for copyright infringement, unlike the lowly Men at Work.
+Yet Marley never got done for copyright infringement, unlike the lowly Men at Work (for their great Aussie song “Down Under” – click here for more on that one).
 To be more exact it should have been Marley’s estate that was sued.
 Bob Marley of course died in 1981.
 Although the song was written in 1980, it was not released until 1983.

 What do you think?